Skip to main content

 Hypersensitivity Reactions: Upadacitinib is contraindicated in patients with known hypersensitivity to upadacitinib or any of its excipients.
 Serious hypersensitivity reactions such as anaphylaxis and angioedema were reported in patients receiving upadacitinib in clinical trials.
 If a clinically significant hypersensitivity reaction occurs, discontinue upadacitinib and institute appropriate therapy.

 Other Serious Adverse Reactions: Patients treated with upadacitinib also may be at risk for other serious adverse reactions, including gastrointestinal perforations, neutropenia, lymphopenia, anemia, lipid elevations, liver enzyme elevations, and embryo-fetal toxicity.
+If upadacitinib exposure occurs during pregnancy, please report the pregnancy to the surveillance program by calling 1-800-633-9110.

 Vaccinations: Avoid use of live vaccines during, or immediately prior to, upadacitinib therapy.
-Prior to initiating upadacitinib, it is recommended that patients be brought up to date with all immunizations, including varicella zoster or prophylactic herpes zoster vaccinations, in agreement with current immunization guidelines.
+Prior to initiating upadacitinib, it is recommended that patients be brought up to date with all immunizations, including prophylactic varicella zoster or herpes zoster vaccinations, in agreement with current immunization guidelines.

 Common Adverse Reactions in RA: The most common adverse reactions (≥1%) were upper respiratory tract infections, herpes zoster, herpes simplex, bronchitis, nausea, cough, pyrexia, acne, and headache.